gaehlerm/SoftwareEngineering/README.md

 ### Coupling

-Interestingly, all the explanations made here about coupling and cohesion are also valid for libraries.
+Interestingly, all the explanations about coupling and cohesion made for classes are also valid for libraries.
 You should pay attention that libraries are not becoming too large and rigid.
 You don’t gain a price for writing the biggest library in the company.
 One library that covers every object there is around.
 It just won’t work!

 An apple can have a color, a flavor and a price.
 There can be three different libraries graphical rendering, food and shopping.
 Each one uses exactly one property and it makes no sense to mix them up.
 Keep them separate and write glue code between the libraries if needed.
 That’s the only way to go.
 Just trust me.
 Don’t write a monolith software that should mimic the whole world.
 It won’t work.

 # 24. Solid principles